 There are several easy steps pet owners can take to protect their pets from bird attacks.

 - Supervise Pets: Stay outside with your pet at all times.
 A hunting raptor is less likely to attack a small animal when a much larger one (its owner) is nearby.
-To be effective, you need to be just as visible from the air as your pet is when out in the yard, not under a canopy, umbrella or roof.
-It is most effective to stay relatively close to your pet, especially in a large yard or other broad area.
+To be effective, you need to be just as visible from the air as your pet is when out in the yard, not under a canopy, umbrella, or roof.
+It is most effective to stay relatively close to your pet, especially in a large yard, open park, or another broad area.

 - Keep Pets Contained: Provide a caged run or other enclosure with a roof for pets that are outside unsupervised.
 This gives the pet freedom to be outdoors but protects it from aerial attacks.
 Runs without roofs are not effective at deterring bird attacks.
 Roofs also provide shade and additional security to keep pets more comfortable and safe from other threats.

 - Provide Cover: If a covered run is not available but a pet must be left outdoors, position the pet in an area where trees and shrubs provide natural cover to conceal the pet from the air.
 This also provides shade and better comfort for outdoor pets.
 The denser cover will also make it more difficult for a hunting raptor to plan and execute an effective attack without maneuvering space.